 For more in-depth guidance, get The Ultimate Guide To Choosing The Best Financial Advisor, For Investors With $5 Million To $500 Million In Liquid Assets.

-For instance, if you care about your kids or grandkids having the best possible education, your money will play a role.
-If you worry about your parents having costly medical complications and want to be prepared, your money will play a role.
+For example, if you want your kids or grandkids to have the best possible education, your money will play a role.
+If you want to be prepared in case your parents have costly medical complications, your money will play a role.
 If you hope to start a charitable foundation that funds research into a particular disease, your money will make that happen.

 The Fiduciary Question

 Here is one place where differences between financial advisors become very, very important.
 The concept of ‘fiduciary’ dates back to ancient Rome, which defined the term as follows: